Having visited Kangaroo Island in late 2018, it was devastating to hear of the destruction wreaked by the recent bushfires.

 And to get there, SeaLink is offering $15 fares when you book before Feb 29 for travel up until June 30.
 Bookthemout

-Check out South Australian Tourism’s bushfire FAQs for the most up-to-date information, then get set to plan a food, wine and nature-filled getaway to Kangaroo Island!
+So check out my article below to whet your appetite for a Kangaroo Island adventure, check out South Australian Tourism’s bushfire FAQs for the most up-to-date information, then get set to plan a food, wine and nature-filled getaway!

 There’s a barn owl sitting on my lap giving me a curious once-over.
 Swiftly realising I don’t have any dead mice on offer, he looks back to his handler and source of rodent treats.
 Casper is a star of the interactive Birds of Prey show at Raptor Domain on Kangaroo Island, one of the stops on SeaLink’s two-day Food, Wine and Natural Wonders tour.